bailabs/react_js_clean_architecture/README.md

 ### Layers

 #### Domain
 The `Domain` module defines the business logic of the application.
 It is a module that is independent from the development platform i.e. it is written purely in the programming language and does not contain any elements from the platform.
-In the case of `Flutter`, `Domain` would be written purely in `Dart` without any `Flutter` elements.
 The reason for that is that `Domain` should only be concerned with the business logic of the application, not with the implementation details.
 This also allows for easy migration between platforms, should any issues arise.

 ##### Contents of Domain
 `Domain` is made up of several things.